viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 You must define all functions belonging to a built-in resource type if defining a new model.
 Otherwise, the class won’t instantiate.

 - If you are using the Python SDK, raise an `NotImplementedError()` in the body of functions you do not want to implement or put `pass`.
-- If you are using the Go SDK, return `errUnimplemented` or leave the body of functions you do not want to implement empty.
+- If you are using the Go SDK, return `errUnimplemented`.
+- Additionally, return any values designated in the function's return signature, typed correctly.

 {{% /alert %}}